- What is an audio interface?

-Audio interfaces are crucial for all serious producers and anybody in a recording studio.
+Audio interfaces (such as the UAD Apollo Twin or Arrow) are crucial for all serious producers and anybody in a recording studio.
 Without this humble device, there is no way to connect your microphones and instruments to your computer – unless they have USB or Bluetooth built in.
 This may be fine for YouTubers and streamers, but for serious music production, you’re going to need an audio interface.

 Your monitor speakers also need an interface to work properly.
 If you’re planning on using headphones alongside them, then audio interfaces will – at the very least – save you a lot of time.

 But our interfaces do much more than just send and receive audio signals.
 We’ve broken down every feature you’re likely to find on an audio interface, from common things like preamps to more exotic features like ADAT for the gear heads.

 An audio interface is the bridge between your microphones, instruments, audio gear, and your computer.
 You need an audio interface in order to record high quality audio into your DAW and send the signal back out to the speakers through an input and output.

 When audio interfaces record mics and instruments they convert from analog to digital (A/D).
 When the signal goes back out to your speakers or headphones, the conversion is, of course, digital to analog (D/A).
 The quality of these converters can make or break an interface.

 There are a bunch of different interfaces on the market with various numbers of inputs, outputs, and other features.